Aera23/-/README.md

 * Blank error
 * I/O or permission error

 # Hosting
 * If you are using an external hosting, create an account and follow their instructions.
-Navigate to the www,htdocs,public or similar using their tools.
+Navigate to the www/htdocs/public or similar using their tools and then start installation.
 * If you want to host on your own machine, try downloading Uniserver XV on your machine.
 Start it up, Run Apache, and go to the www directory.
 * Then, copy the files from this page into that directory, and type yuor server's web address.
 For Uniserver, it's localhost/g3.php